119th Rifle Division: Battle of Stalingrad

-The new division's order of battle remained the same as that of the first formation, except the 349th was now a standard divisional artillery regiment.
 Col. Ivan Yakovlevich Kulagin was appointed to command on the day the division formed.
 The 51st Brigade was a well-experienced unit so the new division needed only about three months to form up and train.
 It remained in the Moscow defenses until July when it was moved south to join 3rd Tank Army in the Reserve of the Supreme High Command.
 On August 30, still in reserve, it was reassigned to 5th Tank Army, fighting in Bryansk Front during the autumn.

 During October, the 5th Tank Army was moved to Southwestern Front, under the command of Lt.
 Gen. N. F. Vatutin.
 At this time the 119th was noted as having 50 percent Russian personnel, with the remaining half being primarily Ukrainian and Asian.
 On November 19, the opening day of Operation Uranus, the division was deep within the Red Army's Serafimovich bridgehead across the Don River, at the village of Kalmykovskii, facing the Romanian 14th Infantry Division.
-At 0730 hrs., 3,500 guns, mortars and rocket launchers opened an 80-minute preparation along the penetration sectors of Southwestern and Don Fronts.
-Before this was completed, forward elements of the 119th, supported by sappers, pushed to within 200 - 300 metres of the forward edge of the Romanian defenses.
+At 0730 hours, 3,500 guns, mortars and rocket launchers opened an 80-minute preparation along the penetration sectors of Southwestern and Don Fronts.
+Before this was completed, forward elements of the 119th, supported by sappers, pushed to within 200-300m of the forward edge of the Romanian defenses.
 Before the artillery was finished, the infantry assault began.